thalorein/thalorein.github.io/_posts/fynn/2025-05-10-beginnings-of-a-dark-knight.md

 “Ask me to instruct you in the ways of the dark knights, and I will.”

 The word dark knight caught his attention.
-It was what the ishgardian man had mentioned earlier in the day, had he not?
+It was what the Ishgardian man had mentioned earlier in the day, had he not?
 He wondered then and there if it was a good idea then to learn the ways of the dark knight.
 Would he learn anything meaningful?
 Would he gain more power to make a change?

 After some pondering, he decided that the only way forward was to simply accept Fray's proposal and see where it led him to.
-After all, nothing was gained from sitting around.
+There was nothing stopping him too - he already had the right weapon that could turn into a greatsword for the skills needed of a Dark Knight - *Zantetsuken*.
+And, after all, nothing was gained from sitting around.

 --

 As he started his quest to rescue the maiden from the Brume, he started questioning if the chain of events that had happened was right.
-He had learnt a new skill as a dark knight, yes.
-But cutting down temple knights - was such an endeavor actually fruitful?
+He had learnt several new skill as a dark knight, yes.
+Courtesy of the job stone, or Fray, he wasn't sure, given how everything blended itself together.
+But cutting down temple knights with floods of darkness - was such an endeavor actually fruitful?
 Would this really effect long lasting change in a city as entrenched as Ishgard?
 Could he, as just one person, really make a difference to an entire city?
 Would his actions actually prevent a similar incident from happening again?
 Was there no better way to get rid of this problem once and for all?

 Doubt crept through him.
-All he wanted was change, but he supposed that Shalayan was not built in a day after all.
+All he wanted was change, but he supposed that Sharlayan was not built in a day after all.

 Putting aside his thoughts for another day, he focused on the tasks ahead of him.